laurencejbelliott/SE_groupB4_movieSearchClient/README.md

 To install PyQt4 type `conda install pyqt=4` in the Anaconda prompt.

 # Execution
-To run the program, navigate to the project's directory, and use the command `python searchUIEdited.py`.
+To run the program, navigate to the project's directory and use the command `python searchUIEdited.py`.